makotosoul/idea-case-backend/Database/Documentation/Deployment/CSC_VM_docker_deployment.md

 SECRET_TOKEN=<YOUR_SECRET_TOKEN>
 TOKEN_EXPIRATION_SECONDS=3600
 ```
-Replace the values inside <> with your actual values.
+Replace the values with your actual values.
 This is used only in the backend container.

 Start the database and backend containers
 ```sh